BaileyGingerTechnology/PDXEspresso/README.md

 It seems global variables in bash are exported to the enviroment. which makes it handy to not having to keep importing different variables.

 # January 26th 2017
 Version 0.7 .
 The splunk and splunk forwarder have been tested and confirmed working on Gentoo and Redhat.
-T There is wierd permission issue when splunk gets extracted and moved to /opt , So I had to change the permissions of the /opt/splunk & /opt/splunkforwarder to only allow the splunk user to run the services.
+There is a wierd permission issue when splunk gets extracted and moved to /opt , So I had to change the permissions of /opt/splunk & /opt/splunkforwarder to only allow the splunk user to run the services.
 HOWEVER that causes a permission denied bug whenever the splunk forwarder is ran with the splunk user.
 I have no idea what is causing this but it does not affect the functionality of the splunk server nor the splunk forwarder.
+At least to my knowledge